ibm-cloud-docs/openwhisk/pkg_discovery.md

 5. Click **Install**.

-6. Once the package is installed you are redirected to the Actions page and can search for your new package, which is named `discovery-v1`.
+6. Once the package isinstalled you are redirected to the Actions page and can search for your new package, which is named **discovery-v1**.

 7. To use the actions in the `discovery-v1` package, you must bind service credentials to the actions.
   * To bind service credentials to all actions in the package, complete step 4 in the CLI instructions.